-5 Coffee Hacks For Reflux Sufferers
+5 Coffee Hacks For Acid Reflux

-For me that one thing is coffee.
+Personally, I love coffee.
+I crave coffee.
 I don’t drink a ton of it, but I definitely drink it every day, and every stinking day I get hit with that burning sensation we’re all familiar with.
 Even as I’m drinking it I’m thinking to myself “Happy now, sad later”.

 Number one: caffeine can cause the Lower Esophageal Sphincter to relax which can allow acid to back up.